jarsen/jarsen.github.io/_posts/2015-06-14-result-vs-throws.md

 And in many cases not doing anything with an error might be the right thing to do.

-I don't think that making it impossible to ignore errors is the ultimate goal here; I think the goal is to make it difficult to ignore errors.
+Ultimately I don't think that making it impossible to ignore errors is the goal here; I think the goal should be to make it difficult to ignore errors.

 ## Exhaustive